 - hardening of jams and jellies

 - treatment of wounds as a sponge

-Basically it's a protein substance obtained by boiling animal bones and connective tissue.
-(Hey, you asked!)
-But where does the raw material for gelatin come from???
+Basically it is a protein substance obtained from the boiling of bones and connective tissue.
+But where does the raw material for gelatin come from ????
 You guessed it!
 The meat industry where all that's left but the moo is converted to gelatin.
 The end result is a pale yellow, dry powder.
-The powder is about 85% protein, 13% water, and 2% mineral salts, free of additives and preservatives.
+The powder is about 85% protein, 13% water, and 2% mineral salts.
+It is free of additives and preservatives.
 Gelatin contains about 18 different amino acids joined together in a chain.
-Eventually a polymer in the shape of a triple helix (or triple spiral) is the complex form that gives gelatin its unique ability to, well, "gel" things.
+Eventually a triple helix (or triple spiral) is the complex molecule that gives the polymer its unique ability to "gel" things.

 Here's a question for you: What is the main polymer in gelatin?
 (Hint: see the page on proteins.
 Click here for the answer.